TianyuDu/AnnEconForecast/README.md

 # Artificial Neural Networks in Economic Forecasting

-## What's this
+## About this Project

-ANNEF is a project about the intermixing of economics, computer science and statistics.
+ANNEF is a project focusing on the interdisciplinary areas of economics, computer science, and statistics.

-The aim of this project is to implement various time-series prediction models in python.
-And then we apply those models on economic data and compare their efficiency and accuracy on real world data.

-## Documentations

-A completed version of docs can be found on $$\sqrt{3}$$
+With recent advances in artificial neural networks, ANNs are are shown to be excellent in image recognition and translation tasks.
+But we found relatively rare work done on examining the power of artificial neural networks on time series tasks.

+In this project, we aim to implement a wide range of models, both from structural and non-structural, to forecast various economic indicators, including unemployment and foreign exchange rates.